Following up a diploma with a business degree just makes good business sense, according to James Loder.

 Also that it is online,” Loder went on to say.
 “People invest a lot of time and resources to go and do their diploma and a lot of them wouldn’t necessarily have the ability to pick up and move to another physical location.”

 The amount of credit that applies to the BBA at Yorkville will be on a program-by-program basis.
-For more information on Yorkville University’s Bachelor of Business Administration visit here.
+Visit Yorkville University’s Bachelor of Business Administration for more information.